gbif/hp-canadensys/resources/documents.md

 # Data Cleaning

 Data Cleaning is an essential part of the information management chain.
 As noted by [Chapman (2005)](http://www.gbif.org/document/80528):
- > Error prevention should be considered a priority relative to error detection and cleaning, as it is cheaper and more efficient to prevent errors than to try to find them and correct them later.
+ > ...error prevention should be considered a priority relative to error detection and cleaning, as it is cheaper and more efficient to prevent errors than to try to find them and correct them later.
 No matter how efficient the process of data entry, errors will still occur and therefore data validation and correction cannot be ignored.
 Error detection, validation and cleaning all have key roles to play, especially with legacy data (e.g., museum and herbarium data collected over the last 300 years), and thus both error prevention and data cleaning should be incorporated in an organization’s data management policy.
+(Chapman 2005)

 Several tools have been developed to help find errors and to implement modifications.
 These tools can also help enrich datasets by deriving information from available fields.